 Floating Rate and Inverse Floating Rate Classes bear interest using interest formulas shown in the applicable supplements.
-Unless otherwise provided, their class coupons are based on SOFR.
-Appendix VII describes how we determine SOFR for each Accrual Period.
+Unless otherwise provided, their class coupons are based on LIBOR.
+"LIBOR" is the arithmetic mean of the London interbank offered quotations for Eurodollar deposits with a maturity of one month or some other maturity described in the related supplement.